coronalabs/corona-docs/markdown/guide/distribution/liveBuild/index.markdown

 ## Corona Live Server

 __Corona Live Server__ is an application which syncs project changes over your local network.
-Every time you [create a live build](#create), the Corona&nbsp;Simulator will initiate it and automatically add the built project to the Corona&nbsp;Live&nbsp;Server project list.
+Every time you [create a live build](#create), Simulator will initiate it and automatically add the built project to the Corona&nbsp;Live&nbsp;Server project list.

 <div class="guide-notebox">
 <div class="notebox-title">Notes</div>